Your current location is:FTI News > Exchange Brokers

 Surprising Facts About Forex Trading You Didn’t Know

-Forex trading,Foreign exchange trading platform ranking the global marketplace for exchanging national currencies, is often associated with high stakes and rapid decision-making.
+Forex trading,What do foreign exchange dealers usually wear the global marketplace for exchanging national currencies, is often associated with high stakes and rapid decision-making.
 However, behind the high-octane trades and market analysis, there are lesser-known aspects of the forex market that might surprise even seasoned traders.
 In this article, we’ll dive into some of these intriguing facts about forex trading that you may not have encountered before.

 1. Forex is the Largest Financial Market in the World